-Customer owned water systems that have backflow assemblies and by-pass and meter systems shall be protected from freezing.
+Customer owned water systems that have backflow assemblies shall be protected from freezing.

-Installation of systems above ground may be subject to freezing.
-The addition of freeze protection to protect the system will be the responsibility of the owner.
-Freeze protection shall not interfere, with the inspection, operation or maintenance of the assembly.
+Installation of systems in outdoor settings may be subject to freezing.
+The addition of freeze protection to protect the system will be the responsibility of the backflow device owner.
+Freeze protection shall not interfere with the inspection, operation, or maintenance of the assembly.
+Any damage to devices caused by weather is the account owner's responsibility.

-SECTION 13 - PLAN REVIEW
+SECTION 13 - PLAN REVIEW FOR NEW INSTALLATIONS